 In August, the last of the Inquiry's forums with current and former EQC staff was completed.
-Dame Silvia heard from people in Hamilton on their experiences of working for EQC and areas they identified as needing change.
+Inquiry Chair Dame Silvia Cartwright heard from people in Hamilton on their experiences of working for EQC and areas they identified as needing change.

 Dame Silvia also held the latest of her meetings with the Inquiry's Community Reference Group, in which she spoke to the group about what the Inquiry had heard from people to date, and next steps.